Bergitka Roma

 Bergitka Roma or Carpathian Roma (also "Goral Gypsies" in some works) are a Romani ethnic sub-group, living mostly in Poland in the Goral Lands.
 They were one of the first, if not the first, group of Roma to migrate to Poland, mostly from the territories of the Kingdom of Hungary, through the Carpathian Mountains, sometime during the 15th century.
 The name Bergitka (sometimes Bergare) is actually the term for the group used by other Roma groups, originating in German Berg, meaning "mountain".
-The members of the group refer to themselves simply as "Roma" or "amare Roma".
+The members of the group refer to themselves simply as "Roma" or "amare Roma" (that is: "our Roma").

 Some Bergitka communities also exist in Slovakia, close to the Polish-Slovak border.

 Traditional occupations of Bergitka Roma have been iron working and music.

 Language

 Their dialect of the Roma language, Carpathian Romani, contains many loan words from Polish, Slovak and Hungarian and it has also preserved some grammar and tense structure of Hungarian.
 Unlike many other Romani dialects of Eastern and Central Europe, it lacks any influence from German.